Blendify/blender-manual/blender_docs/manual/editors/3dview/object/modes.rst

 which means that whole Blender application is always in a singular mode, and that the available modes vary depending on the selected active object's type - most of them only enable the default *Object Mode* (like cameras, lamps, etc.).
 Each mode is designed to edit an aspect of the selected object.
-See Tab.
-Blender's Modes below for details.
+See Tab. :ref:`tab-view3d-modes` below for details.

 .. _fig-view3d-mode-select: